Tips On How To Avoid CRA Scams

 Countering CRA scams

-Should a taxpayer fall victim of a CRA scam, they should report the incident to Canadian Anti-fraud Centre.
+Should a taxpayer fall victim of a CRA scam, they should report the incident to the Canadian Anti-fraud Centre.
 The taxpayer should also contact the police within His reach.
 They can also reach His bank for stolen cards or ask the CRA to disable His online access.

 Be safe from CRA scammers; be informed, be alert, be inquisitive.
 Learn more by visiting the government website here: https://www.canada.ca/en/revenue-agency/corporate/security/protect-yourself-against-fraud.html